MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 It formats text by expanding tabs into appropriate spaces, aligning text to the left, right, or center of the given rectangle, and breaking text into lines that fit within the given rectangle.
 The type of formatting is specified by *`nFormat`*.

 This member function uses the device context's selected font, text color, and background color to draw the text.
-Unless the `DT_NOCLIP` format is used, `DrawText` clips the text so that the text does not appear outside the given rectangle.
+Unless the `DT_NOCLIP` format is used, `DrawText` clips the text so that the text doesn't appear outside the given rectangle.
 All formatting is assumed to have multiple lines unless the `DT_SINGLELINE` format is given.

-If the selected font is too large for the specified rectangle, the `DrawText` member function does not attempt to substitute a smaller font.
+If the selected font is too large for the specified rectangle, the `DrawText` member function doesn't attempt to substitute a smaller font.

 If the `DT_CALCRECT` flag is specified, the rectangle specified by *`lpRect`* will be updated to reflect the width and height needed to draw the text.